 Most organisations run their schemes in election windows.
 These are defined timescales during which time an employee can apply (e.g. 6 weeks).
-This can help manage payroll deductions, as well as providing a focus for marketing and promotions to help increase take-up.
+This can help manage payroll reductions, as well as providing a focus for marketing and promotions to help increase take-up.
 Two or three election windows can be held each year.
 Halfords will invoice an employer for the total cost of the LoC's issued in any given election window.

 Alternatively, an organisation may allow employees to sign up whenever they like during the course of the year.
 Halfords would invoice on a monthly basis for LoC's issued.

 An organisation will purchase bikes and accessories from Halfords, which are then leased to employees.
 Whilst the cost of the bikes and accessories is recouped via salary sacrifice reductions, an organisation would pay Halfords for the initial cost of bikes and accessories.